silverstripe/cow/cow-schema.md

 * `changelog` location of changelog to build for this project.
 * `github-tagging` Instead of using annotated tags, use github API to push up release with change notes automatically generated.
 * `child-stability-inherit` If set to true, child modules will be released with the same stability (e.g. -alpha1) as the parent.
-* `use-unstable-branch` If set to true, temporary branches (e.g. 4.0.1) will be used/created for unstable releases.
 * `vendors` Declare list of child requirement library vendors that will be released.
 A vendor must be declared, otherwise no child dependencies will be released.
 * `exclude` Declares the list of requirements to not include.
 Requirements for these modules will be omitted,